openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 Information can be retrieved.

-Transmitters supporting Discovery MUST make a JSON document available at the path formed by inserting the string `/.well-known/sse-configuration` into the Issuer between the host component and the path component, if any.
-The syntax and semantics of `.well-known` are defined in {{RFC5785}}.  `sse-configuration` MUST point to a JSON document compliant with this specification and MUST be returned using the `application/json` content type.
+Transmitters supporting Discovery MUST make a JSON document available at the path formed by inserting the string "/.well-known/sse-configuration" into the Issuer between the host component and the path component, if any.
+The syntax and semantics of ".well-known" are defined in {{RFC5785}}.  "sse-configuration" MUST point to a JSON document compliant with this specification and MUST be returned using the "application/json" content type.

 ### Transmitter Configuration Request

-A Transmitter Configuration Document MUST be queried using an HTTP `GET` request at the previously specified path.
+A Transmitter Configuration Document MUST be queried using an HTTP "GET" request at the previously specified path.

-The Receiver would make the following request to the Issuer `https://tr.example.com` to obtain its Configuration information, since the Issuer contains no path component:
+The Receiver would make the following request to the Issuer "https://tr.example.com" to obtain its Configuration information, since the Issuer contains no path component:

 ~~~ http